 These numbers may change slightly depending on your location and personal situation.

-How to Renew a PR Card
+Renew a PR Card

-Most Permanent Resident (PR) cards are valid for five years.
+Most Permanent Resident (PR) cards are valid for 5 years.
 If your card is about to expire within the next 9 months, or it has already expired, you’ll need to apply for a renewal.

 Important: Even if your Permanent Residence Card (PR Card) has expired, your permanent resident status does not automatically end.
 However, you’ll need a valid PR card for travel and to prove your legal status in Canada.